karan19/mcp/README.md

 Deploy with AWS Amplify Hosting by connecting this repo and keeping the generated `amplify.yml`.
 The build pipeline runs `npm ci` at the repo root and publishes `apps/frontend/dist`.
 Set `VITE_API_BASE_URL`, `VITE_COGNITO_REGION`, `VITE_COGNITO_USER_POOL_ID`, and `VITE_COGNITO_USER_POOL_CLIENT_ID` in Amplify’s environment settings.

+Optional frontend flags:
+- `VITE_CHAT_USE_STREAMING=true` enables the SSE-based `/chat/stream` endpoint so the UI can show live status updates while the assistant thinks.

 ### Chat API & persistence

 The MCP server exposes a small REST surface alongside the `/chat` orchestrator endpoint: